umitcanyucesoy/umitcanyucesoy/README.md

 ## Hi there, I'm Umit.👋

-I have been developing projects with Unity for over 2 years, creating both 2D and 3D games.
-Additionally, I have numerous projects in C# and OOP, and I am proficient in these areas.
-This industry is very valuable to me.
-I truly love what I do, and seeing my progress at every stage brings me great joy.
-As for additional languages, I also know Python, Java, and SQL for now.
-Take care!
+Hi, I'm Ümit Can Yücesoy.
+I graduated from Celal Bayar University, Department of Software Engineering.
+I've been developing 2D, 3D mobile and PC games in Unity for over 4 years.
+I can say that writing clean code in my scripts is my golden rule.
+I try to avoid dependencies by using Dependency Injection packages.
+I know how to use Git.
+I love what I do and I enjoy seeing my progress in every project I do.
+If you want to reach the base code of the games I make, you can check out my Gitlab and GitHub.
+You can download and test the games from the itch.io section to play them.
+Enjoy :)

 ---------------------------------------------------------------------------------------------------------------------------------------